Skip to main content

 But where does this UGC come from?
 The key is your existing users or customers who can share their positive testimonials through content.
 UGC can be rounded up in various ways, either organically, through the incentivization of a contest, or the use of a followed and promoted hashtag.
 Just check out this example from Apple’s #ShotoniPhone campaign.

-Step-by-Step Social Media Management
+Step-by-Step Social Media Content Management

 Having looked at what social media content types we have at our disposal, let’s examine how to manage all of the content across your numerous social media networks and social media profiles.